Cancer of the prostate is more common than skin cancer and the most common tumor in men in the US.

-The study discussed the effects of seed radiation treatment delivered by catheters directly into the prostate tumor and were comparing them to what happens with lower dose treatments.
+The study discussed the effects of seed radiation treatment delivered by catheters directly into the prostate tumor and was comparing them to what happens with lower dose treatments.

 After two years, 94% of the men had no relapse of cancer.
 By the end of three years, those in the high-risk cancer group had a success rate that dropped to 75%.

-In the 27 men out of 441 men with prostate cancer whose PSA scores were raised, 15 men had the cancer return to the prostate, and the remaining 12 had developed metastases.
+In the 27 men out of 441 men with prostate cancer whose PSA scores were raised, 15 men had the recurrence of cancer, and the remaining 12 had developed metastases.

 The researchers concluded that this type of treatment – high dose rate brachytherapy is safe and effective for men with low-risk prostate cancer but not necessarily for those in the medium and high-risk category.

 Although radiation treatment may be considered safe and effective, there are times where it does not work at all.

 When radiation treatment has side effects that are accumulating, do you still call it safe?
 When do the normal healthy cells suffer from radiation therapy used in the body for treatment?

 For example, when do healthy cells receive mitochondrial damage or free radical/oxidative damage from the radiation?
 There are not any studies that have even looked at this.